sourcery-ai-experiments/blog.nathanv.me/content/posts/budget-home-network.md

 ad-blocking via Pi-hole.
 I also have true gigabit for everything within the network (very helpful for my local Nextcloud instance).
-For another $100, I have ethernet in my basement for all of my fixed devices (a number I don't like thinking about).
+For another $100, I have ethernet in my basement for all of my fixed devices (a cost I don't like thinking about).

 I'm a bit of a statistics nerd, so I would love a way to see which devices are connecting to what domains, how much bandwidth they're using, etc.,